 From Nusa Lembongan/Nusa Ceningan

-In order to go to Nusa Penida from Nusa Lembongan or Nusa Ceningan, you have to reach the Yellow Bridge.
+To go to Nusa Penida from Nusa Lembongan or Nusa Ceningan, you have to reach the Yellow Bridge.
 You will find many local boats around the bridge on the Lembongan side that will take you to Nusa Penida.

 There is an official ticket desk where you can purchase your tickets.
 The ticket price is 60k Rp (4.2 USD) for one way per person.
 The boat doesn’t have a fixed timetable, it will depart once it’s full with passengers.
 It takes around 15 minutes to reach Nusa Penida and you will arrive at Toya Pakeh Harbour.

-Where to stay on Nusa Penida
+Where to Stay on Nusa Penida

 Toya Pakeh Harbour